(All fields required)

 Sherry Thornton’s research focuses on understanding the pathogenesis of arthritis using mouse models.
-We are particularly interested in finding and functionally evaluating targets for the treatment of rheumatic disease, with a particular interest in the role of angiogenesis.
-Our research has shown that angiopoietin-like 4 (Angptl4) plays a functional role in autoimmune arthritis; now, we are beginning to understand how this angiogenic factor contributes to the pathogenesis of both human and mouse arthritis.
+We are particularly interested in finding and functionally evaluating targets for the treatment of rheumatic disease, with a particular interest in the role of hemostatic factors and angiogenesis.
+Our research has shown that fibrinogen, plasminogen and thrombin play a functional role in inflammatory arthritis; now, we are beginning to understand how these factors interact in the pathogenesis of disease.

 Another of our major interests is the use of reagents to label inflammatory cells for visualization as a potential clinical tool, and for evaluation of cell types during the course of disease in animal models.
 Along with Dr. Grom, our laboratory has played an important role in analyzing cell types in samples from JIA and control populations and identifying the gene expression profiles from these samples.